fackelm2/fackelm2.github.io/_posts/2024-04-28-post-citation.md

 ---
 layout: post
-title: a post that can be cited
+title: smartphone samsung s24 ultra
 date: 2024-04-28 15:06:00
 description: this is what a post that can be cited looks like
 tags: formatting citation